-As of June 30, 2022, as provided by Act No. 241-2018, the Corporation may invest the funds on deposit with the Trustee as provided for in the Ancillary Agreements, which include the Master Trust Indenture.
-Any other funds are held by the Corporation in bank accounts and may not be otherwise invested.
+As of June 30, 2024, as provided by Act No. 241-2018, the Corporation may invest the funds on deposit with the Trustee as provided for in the Ancillary Agreements (as such term is defined in Act No. 241-2018), which include the Indenture.
+Any other funds are held by the Corporation in bank accounts and may or may not be otherwise invested.